Applies to Deep Security on-premise software installations and AWS Marketplace with the BYOL license option only

 - New Tenants automatically download the latest Security Updates: As soon as you create a new tenant account, it will check for and download the latest available security updates.

-- Lock and hide the following (all Tenants will use the options configured for the primary Tenant):
+- Lock and hide the following options (all Tenants will use the Primary Tenant's configurations):

 - Data Privacy options on the "Agents" Tab: Allows the primary tenant to configure data privacy settings.
 (This setting only applies to "Allow Packet Data Capture on Encrypted Traffic (SSL)" in on the Administration > System Settings > Agents tab.)

 - All options on the "SIEM" Tab (All Tenants use the settings located on the SIEM tab for ALL event types and syslog is relayed via the Manager): Allows the primary penant to configure syslog for all tenants at once.
 All tenants will inherit the primary tenant's syslog settings.
 In CEF format the tenant name is included as